Frequently Asked Questions

-What happens if I fail student-teaching or the directed teaching practicum?
+What happens if I fail a fieldwork course?

-Students who fail a practicum once will be given one more opportunity or a second placement.
-However, they must skip a semester (to practice skills, or improve teaching situation) before re-applying to take it again.
+Students who fail a fieldwork course once will be given one more opportunity or a second placement.
 Those that fail the second time will be disenrolled from the program.

 What happens if I notice that I'm not doing well in a course?